-&lt;sup>5 Implicitly or explicitly.
+5 Implicitly or explicitly.

-- 2) Sexual Harassment:

-- a. unwelcome conduct,

-- b. determined by a reasonable person,

-- c. to be so severe, and

 - d. pervasive, and,

 - e. objectively offensive,

-- f. that it effectively denies a person equal access to the University of Saint Joseph's education program or activity.
+- f. that it effectively denies a person equal access to the University of Saint Joseph's education program or activity.6

 - 3) Sexual assault, defined as:

 - a) Sex Offenses, Forcible:

-- Any sexual act directed against another person,
+- Any sexual act7 directed against another person8,

 - without the consent of the Complainant,

+- o including instances in which the Complainant is incapable of giving consent.

+- b) Sex Offenses, Non-forcible:

+- o Incest:

-Sexual acts include:
+7 Sexual acts include: